EXCLUSIVE - South Korea said nearing decision to buy F-35 fighters

 Europe's Eurofighter also plans to bid again for the order, but the head of Europe's EADS EAD.PA acknowledged last month that the company faced a tough battle against its U.S. rivals.

 South Korean officials have said they are examining a mixed procurement approach that could help Seoul maintain sufficient numbers of fighters in its fleet if the F-35 runs into further delays.
-They are also looking at reducing the size of the order to 40 or 50 planes.
+They are also looking at scaling back the size of the order to 40 or 50 planes.

 South Korean officials are under pressure to commit to at least some F-35 purchases soon, given their own budget deadlines, and the need to start buying certain "long-lead" materials needed for any jets that would be delivered in 2017.